ibm-s390-cloud/k8s-cex-dev-plugin/docs/getting_started_with_the_cex_device_plug_in.md

   screened.
 All APQNs of the configuration set are checked to have at least the specified CEX card generation.
 On mismatches, the CEX device plug-in creates a log entry and discards the use of the APQN for the configuration set.TODO for v1.1 -->
+- `overcommit`: optional, specifies the overcommit limit for resources in this ConfigSet.
+If the parameter is omitted, it defaults to the value specified through the environment variable APQN_OVERCOMMIT_LIMIT.
+If the environment variable is not specified, the default value for overcommit is 1 (no overcommit).

 ### APQN parameters {: #apqn-parameters}